khalil-poole/ActiveDirectory-Preparing-AD-Infrastructure/README.md

 With all that said, this concludes part 1 of Active Directory.
 Remember to stop the VMs in Azure to avoid any unnecessary costs if you're taking a break.

-When you're ready, let's proceed to Part 2.
+When you're ready, let's proceed to <a href="https://github.com/khalil-poole/ActiveDirectory-Deployment">Part2</a>.